rpatterson/python-main-wrapper/README.rst

 Install using any tool for installing standard Python 3 distributions such as `pip`_::

-  $ sudo pip3 install python-project-structure
+  $ sudo pip3 install main-wrapper

 Usage